Spectrum of p-adic linear differential equations II: Variation of the spectrum: Finer decomposition with respect to the spectrum

-\subsubsection{Relation with the refined decomposition}
+\subsection{Relation with the refined decomposition}

 From the spectrum we can recognize some refined differential module (a notion that was initial introduced by Xiao in \cite{Xia12}).
-However, in general the decomposition provided by the spectrum is neither less fine nor finer then the refined decomposition.
+However, in general the decomposition provided by the spectrum is neither coarser nor finer then the refined decomposition.
 In order to explain this, we start by giving some definitions.